Your wedding colors should capture and evoke the mood you want for your nuptials.

 05. Red Wine

-The otherwise stark contrasts are balanced by using the main color sparingly when used with a light pastel hues.
+The otherwise stark contrasts are balanced by using the main color sparingly when used with light pastel hues.

 06. Farm Fresh